 What To Bring

-We require a full-face downhill certified helmet if you’re riding with us in a lift-accessed bike park, and recommend one for high speed gravity oriented skill development in general.
-Most bike parks rent downhill helmets, so if you don’t have your own, it should be easy to get one for camp.
-Downhill helmets are best paired with goggles, so bring those too if you can.
+We require a full-face downhill certified helmet if you’re riding downhill laps with us in a lift-accessed bike park, and recommend one for high speed gravity oriented skill development in general.
+Downhill helmets are best paired with goggles, so bring those if you can.

 If you have your own, please bring it with you.
-If not, we have Race Face product in our demo program and you’ll be welcome to try that out.
+If not, we have knee and elbow product in our demo program and you’ll be welcome to try that out at camp.